 St Patrick’s Day comes from Irish filmmaker Gary Shore who had previously only made the high-profile flop of Dracula Untold (2014).
 This is a real WTF entry.
 The segment captures your interest with some of the dialogue early on like where the gynaecologist asks Ruth Bradley “Have you been with anybody lately?
 Some kind of animal?” or “Have you ever seen the Hollywood film Rosemary’s Baby ?
 If you replace the baby with a reptile …” On the other hand, one has no clear idea what is going on – something to do with Ruth Bradley teaching the legend of how St Patrick drove the snakes out of Ireland and then waking up impregnated with a snake because one of her pupils looked at her intensely, before arriving at an ending where someone (possibly St Patrick himself) appears to have arranged this for unclear purpose.

-Father’s Day is the only segment to come from someone who has had no prior directorial credits – Anthony Scott Burns who had previously worked as a visual effects artist, although he did subsequently go on to direct the horror film Our House (2018).
+Father’s Day is the only segment to come from someone who has had no prior directorial credits – Anthony Scott Burns who had previously worked as a visual effects artist, although he did subsequently go on to direct the horror films Our House (2018) and Come true (2020).
 I liked the mood that Burns creates in the episode with Jocelin Donahue receiving the tape from her father and following the trail to where he disappeared.
 However, while the whole segment is a build-up to what she will find when she gets there, the payoff only produces a puzzled “huh”.